Wall Street rallies, heads for winning week after weak start - NewsBreak

 Wall Street appears ready to add to a rally last week ignited by data hinting at slowing U.S. wage gains, one of the goals of the Federal Reserve in its efforts to cool decades-high inflation.
 Futures for the Dow Jones industrials rose 0.3% while the S&P 500 rose 0.5%.

-BANGKOK (AP) — World shares were mostly higher Monday following last week's rally on Wall Street, where investors bet that slow U.S. wage gains may augur a cooling of the inflation that has led the Federal Reserve to hike interest rates.
-In Europe, Germany's DAX gained 0.3% to 14,647.16...
+BANGKOK (AP) — Shares have climbed in Asia following a rally on Wall Street, where investors bet that slow U.S. wage gains may augur a cooling of the inflation that has led the Federal Reserve to hike interest rates.
+Gains in technology shares boosted benchmarks in South Korea, Hong...

 Comments / 0